-Pascommuck Bench Project: Locations Mutter's Field plaques with \$500 donation plaque on existing bench East St. entrance East St. connector S. side of loop overlook other locations pavilion 1 pavilion 2 pavilion 3 picnic table Brickyard Brook Conservation Area & Mutter's Field Between East and East Green Streets and Mount Tom Avenue Eight small plaque sites: On existing benches, picnic benches, and pavilion Located at the center of several neighborhoods, Brickyard Brook was already Pascommuck's most-visited conservation area.
+Brickyard Brook Conservation Area & Mutter's Field Between East and East Green Streets and Mount Tom Avenue Eight small plaque sites: On existing benches, picnic benches, and pavilion Located at the center of several neighborhoods, Brickyard Brook was already Pascommuck's most-visited conservation area.
 The addition of the Mutter's Field tract and construction of the universal trail has only added to its popularity.
 Donations of at least \$500 are marked here by addition of a smaller steel plaque to one of four existing benches, a picnic bench, or the pavilion (3 plaques).
 Edward Dwyer Conservation Area Terrace View off Pleasant Street Three two bench sites: All replacing existing benches The trails at this 35-acre conservation may have an unimpressive start in a busy neighborhood, but they soon reach the banks of the meandering Manhan River, where the first bench site is located.
 A second site on a level stretch further down the trail also overlooks the Manhan.
 The third, more remote, site is located on the Oxbow Overlook spur trail, above a seasonal pond.
-Bench One options [ALREADY RESERVED]: Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Benches Two and Three options: Manufactured 5' bench with plaque mounted on back 6' basic bench with plaque mounted on base Edward Dwyer Conservation Area: Bench One [ALREADY RESERVED]
+Bench One options [ALREADY RESERVED]:

+Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Benches Two and Three options:

+Manufactured 5' bench with plaque mounted on back 6' basic bench with plaque mounted on base Edward Dwyer Conservation Area: Bench One [ALREADY RESERVED] site
-site

-Edward Dwyer Conservation Area: Bench Two
+Edward Dwyer Conservation Area: Bench Two site

-site

-Edward Dwyer Conservation Area: Bench Three
+Edward Dwyer Conservation Area: Bench Three site

-Pomeroy Meadow Conservation Area
+Pomeroy Meadows Conservation Area

 Ranch Avenue off South Street

 Five four sites: New benches

 The 38-acre Pomeroy Meadow Conservation Area has the longest trail system with a wide variety of landscape, from the pastoral to the dramatic.
 The bench sites are also varied.
 Bench One near the start of the trail system overlooks one of the deep hemlock dingles (site already reserved).
 Two and Three are on the edges of a field kept open as bird habitat, with a backdrop of tall white pine trees.
 The remaining additions will provide seating at two viewing platforms: Four is perched on a hillside above a seasonal floodplain pond, and Five overlooks a sharp bend in the Manhan River, where visitors may spot turtles, ducks, and fish.

 Locations One, Three, and Four options:

-Manufactured 5' bench with plaque mounted on back 6' armless bench with plaque mounted on base Two-boulder bench with plaque on boulder

-Locations Two and Five options:
+Manufactured 5' bench with plaque mounted on back 6' armless bench with plaque mounted on base Two-boulder bench with plaque on boulder Locations Two and Five options:

-Two manufactured chairs (each can be funded separately) Two manufactured chairs (each can be funded separately)

-Pomeroy Meadow Conservation Area: Bench One ALREADY RESERVED
+Two manufactured chairs (each can be funded separately) Two manufactured chairs (each can be funded separately) Pomeroy Meadow Conservation Area: Bench One ALREADY RESERVED site site site